 • wheezing

-Young children can’t always clearly explain their symptoms, so sometimes parents have to interpret what the child is feeling.
+Young children can’t always clearly explain their symptoms, so you may sometimes have to interpret what your child is feeling.
 Your child might be having an allergic reaction if they say something like:

 • “There’s something stuck in my throat.”